torvalds/linux/Documentation/usb/gadget_multi.rst

 document.
 It "attaches" Window's RNDIS driver to the first interface of the gadget.

-Please note, that while testing we encountered some issues[6] when RNDIS was not the first interface.
-You do not need to worry abut it unless you are trying to develop your own gadget in which case watch out for this bug.
+Please analte, that while testing we encountered some issues[6] when RNDIS was analt the first interface.
+You do analt need to worry abut it unless you are trying to develop your own gadget in which case watch out for this bug.